USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 	:param bool mv: Whether or not to move the lab frame quantities backward at the window speed.
 If no, light frame quantities are moved forward at the window speed.

-.. py:function:: smoothing = sm

-	Used to perform smoothing passes (0.25, 0.5, 0.25) on the source functions.

-	:param bool/int sm: Whether to apply WAVE smoother to the source fields (4 smoothing passes, 1 compensation pass).
-If set to an integer, determines the number of smoothing passes.

-.. py:function:: compensation = cn

-	Apply compensation passes (-1.25 , 3.5 , -1.25) after smoother.
-When smoothing parameter set to boolean true, automatically gets set to 1.
-Put after smoothing to override.

-	:param int cn: passes of compensation after smoother

 .. py:function:: dump period = dp

 	:param int dp: steps before dumping restart file